dotnet/reactive/Ix.NET/Documentation/adr/0001-Ix-Ref-Assembly-Mismatches.md

 I can only guess that they knew .NET Standard 2.1 was coming, and wanted to ensure that `System.Interactive` was ready for it when it shipped.

 So it was deliberate.
 But offering reference assemblies for a platform without any corresponding implementation for that platform is an odd choice.
-(All subsequent Ix.NET releases have continued to provide `netstandard2.1` in the `ref` folder with no matching folder in `lib`.)
+(And although at the time this was a placholder for a forthcoming .NET Standard version, it continued to look like this after .NET Standard 2.1 shipped.
+All subsequent Ix.NET releases have continued to provide `netstandard2.1` in the `ref` folder with no matching folder in `lib`.
+So it wasn't just a temporary measure.)
 What purpose does this serve?

 Some of the features that Ix offers eventually became available in .NET Core, such as `EnumerableEx.SkipLast`.
 This method exists in the implementation assemblies for every TFM of Ix.NET, but the `netstandard2.1` and `net6.0` reference assemblies omit it.
 This has the effect that if you're targetting any version of .NET recent enough to have these methods built into the .NET runtime libraries, the Ix.NET equivalents will: